 This T-Shirt dress features a design by Thomas 'Breeze' Marcus (Tohono O'odham).

-We hand tailored tees into shirt dresses in our shop located on the Turtle Mountain Indian Reservation.
+We hand tailored these tees into longer shirt dresses in our shop located on the Turtle Mountain Indian Reservation.
 The process is simple yet effective - we take extra-large tees and bring them in on the sides to create a longer tunic top.
-These fit sizes Small to Large.
-Pair with your favorite leggings, jean jacket, or boots for a stylish look.
+Pair with your favorite leggings, jacket, and shoes for a stylish look.

 He explains the design: "The Tohono O’odham Nation, as well as the rest of the southern border of the United States, is under attack by geopolitical agendas.
 The wall being built creates not only a physical divide, but also a spiritual and mental divide among the country at large, and, more importantly, it disrupts a Native American people's way of life, whose traditional homelands exist on both sides of the international border.